WICG/navigation-api/README.md

 All of these methods return promises, because navigations can be intercepted and made asynchronous by the `navigate` event handlers that we're about to describe in the next section.
 There are then several possible outcomes:

-- The `navigate` event handler marks the navigation as failed, in which case the promise rejects as they indicate, and `appHistory.currentEntry` stays the same.
+- The `navigate` event handler marks the navigation as failed, in which case the promise rejects as they indicate, and `appHistory.current` stays the same.

-- The `navigate` event cancels the navigation, in which case the promise fulfills with `undefined` and `appHistory.currentEntry` stays the same.
+- The `navigate` event cancels the navigation, in which case the promise fulfills with `undefined` and `appHistory.current` stays the same.

 - It's not possible to navigate to the given entry, e.g. `appHistory.navigateTo(key)` was given a non-existant `key`, or `appHistory.back()` was called when there's no previous entries in the app history list.
-In this case also, the promise fulfills with `undefined` and `appHistory.currentEntry` stays the same.
+In this case also, the promise fulfills with `undefined` and `appHistory.current` stays the same.

 - The navigation succeeds, and was a same-document navigation.
-Then the promise fulfills with `undefined`,  and `appHistory.currentEntry` (as well as the URL bar, if appropriate) will update.
+Then the promise fulfills with `undefined`,  and `appHistory.current` (as well as the URL bar, if appropriate) will update.

 - The navigation succeeds, and it was a different-document navigation.
 Then the promise will never settle, because the entire document and all its promises will disappear.